Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

         You should also be able to see a few messages at the incoming queue of the service bus namespace.

     2. The processor job runs every 5 minutes.
-Navigate to the Execution history page and verify that the job executes succesfully.
+Navigate to the Execution history page and verify that the job executes successfully.

     3. The receiver jon will poll the result queue for new messages.
 Once the processor has processed the incoming messages it will post them there.

-        To get the results navigate to the execution logs and run the follwing query
+        To get the results navigate to the execution logs and run the following query

         ```
         ContainerAppConsoleLogs